Steve Race (musician): Composer

 As a composer, he produced a number of pieces in the jazz, classical and popular idioms.
 The bebop jazz piece Blue Acara (named after one of the many tropical fish he and his wife collected) was arranged for jazz band or for full orchestra and recorded by Harry Parry.
 It is likely that the composer of light Latin American dance tunes known as "Esteban Cera" was Race hiding behind a pseudonym.
 Faraway Music, the theme to an ITV Play of the Week in 1961, was issued as a single by Steve Race and his Orchestra.
 Others followed, including one of his better-known compositions, the short instrumental piece Nicola (named after his daughter), which won an Ivor Novello Award in 1962.
 The 'b' side of the 1962 single featured another instrumental, Ring Ding.
 The follow-up single Pied Piper (The Beeje) reached No. 29 in the UK Singles Chart in March 1963.

 In the mid-1970s this piece was played as Queen's Park Rangers ran onto the pitch at the start of each home game at Loftus Road.
-Steve Race was a season ticket holder and keen fan of the club.
+Steve Race was a season ticket holder at the club.

 Race wrote (and with the Steve Race Orchestra performed) library music for the Chappell Recorded Music Library, an example being Pacemaker.
 But his best-known and, according to his autobiography, his most lucrative composition is his music for the Birds Eye frozen peas jingle, "Sweet as the moment when the pod went pop".
 Race also wrote the acoustic guitar jingle which introduced programmes made by Southern Television in the 1970s and early 1980s.

 In the film Calling Paul Temple (1948) Race (with Sid Colin) wrote two of the songs performed by Celia Lipton, and appeared himself as the pianist/bandleader in the nightclub section.
-He also wrote the score for the 1962 British B-movie crime film Crosstrap, and the scores for Three Roads to Rome (1963), Against the Tide (1965) and Land of Three Rivers (1966).Windsor Blues, a duet written in 1970 for Prince Charles (cello) and the Earl of Chester (trumpet) has been recorded.
+He also wrote the score for the 1962 British B-movie crime film Crosstrap, and the scores for Three Roads to Rome (1963), Against the Tide (1965) and Land of Three Rivers (1966).

+Windsor Blues, a duet written in 1970 for Prince Charles (cello) and the Earl of Chester (trumpet) has been recorded.
 (The two titles refer to the same person, and the cello part was intended to be tape recorded by Charles).

 Personal life

-Race's autobiography, Musician at Large, was published in 1979, and in 1988 Souvenir Press Ltd published his book about his grandfather's short but interesting life, from lead miner to missionary, entitled The Two Worlds of Joseph Race.Race married Marjorie Leng in 1944 and they had a daughter, Nicola.
+Race's autobiography, Musician at Large, was published in 1979, and in 1988 Souvenir Press Ltd published his book about his grandfather's short but interesting life, from lead miner to missionary, entitled The Two Worlds of Joseph Race.

+Race married Marjorie Leng in 1944 and they had a daughter, Nicola.
 Marjorie died from cancer in 1969.
 He married again in 1970, to radio producer Léonie Mather, who survived him.
 Race had his first heart attack in 1965.
 He died of the second attack at his home in Great Missenden, Buckinghamshire, in June 2009.

+In the 1980s he was a supporter of the Social Democratic Party.